-Our Targeted Delivery Solution for the Treatment of Vestibular Disorders

-In vestibular disorders, the target for pharmacologic intervention may not only be in the inner ear, but also in central parts of the vestibular system, i.e., the brain.
-In such case, a treatment may be best delivered systemically, provided that the active substance can reach these targets.
-Intranasal administration is a non-invasive route for drug delivery, which allows for drugs to be absorbed into the systemic circulation through the nasal mucosa.
+Our Targeted Delivery Solution for the Treatment of Vestibular Disorders systemically, provided that the active substance can reach these targets.
+Intranasal administration is a noninvasive route for drug delivery, which allows for drugs to be absorbed into the systemic circulation through the nasal mucosa.
 This route may be used in a range of acute or chronic conditions requiring considerable systemic exposure.
 It offers advantages such as ease of administration, rapid onset of action, and avoidance of first-pass metabolism.